Maryland Terrapins baseball: Shipley Field at Bob "Turtle" Smith Stadium (1952–present)

-Shipley Field at Bob "Turtle" Smith Stadium, often referred to simply as Shipley Field, has been the home of the Maryland baseball team for more than 60 years.
+Shipley Field at Bob "Turtle" Smith Stadium, often referred to simply as "The BOB", has been the home of the Maryland baseball team for more than 60 years.
 The team's playing field was moved to its current location in 1952, and became Shipley Field in 1956.
 The ballpark is located right in the heart of the Maryland campus, in between Byrd Stadium and the Artificial Turf Facility.
 The facility's current seating capacity is 2,500.
 Its playing surface is Sportexe Synthetic Turf in the infield and Bermuda Grass in the outfield and the dimensions are 320 down the left field line, 380 to center and 325 down the right field line.

 In 1982, Shipley Field was the site of an exhibition game between the Terps and Earl Weaver's Baltimore Orioles.
 Eight years later, in 1990, the Soviet baseball team paid a visit to Shipley Field to take on the Terps in an exhibition series.
 The stadium has been hosting night games since a set of permanent lights were installed prior to the 1994 season.
-Shipley Field is named after legendary Terps' coach H. Burton Shipley, who was the Maryland skipper from 1924-1960.
+Shipley Field is named after legendary Terps' coach H. Burton Shipley, who was the Maryland skipper from 1924 to 1960.

 On May 8, 2010, Shipley Field was officially dedicated as Shipley Field at Bob "Turtle" Smith Stadium in honor of former Maryland baseball player, Bob "Turtle" Smith '63.
 Bob and his wife Carol had previously established a fully endowed baseball scholarship, called the "Bob "Turtle" Smith & Carol B. Smith and Family Endowed Baseball Scholarship" A new turf infield, an upgraded warning track, a new brick backstop, a new outfield fence and an upgraded scoreboard were installed prior to the 2011 season.